What to do if facing a denied L1 visa application

 The US L1 visa is a valuable tool for multinational companies looking to deploy specialist talent to US-based operations.
 It offers many benefits both for the employer, seeking to achieve commercial advantage, and for employees who can gain the right to work in the USA and potentially become eligible for a US Green Card.

 However, the L1 visa refusal rate has notably increased under the current US administration.
 This has impacted business and workforce planning strategies as the prospects of attaining the L1 visa have become less certain.
 Stringent eligibility criteria apply and applications must evidence conclusively to the adjudicator why the US-based role cannot be performed by a US-resident worker.

 For petitioning companies and employees, this means it has become significantly more challenging to secure an intracompany transfer visa to the US.
 It’s commonly used by big firms and recently often by tech firms to transfer employees to existing businesses but can also be used by smaller firms to establish a presence in the US.

-This article will look at some of the reasons why an L1 visa is denied and what you can do to increase chances of success.
+This article will look at some of the reasons why an L1 visa is denied and what you can do if facing a denied L1 application.

 Common grounds for L-1 visa refusal

 The L1 visa is a non-immigrant visa that enables companies to send foreign managers or specialist employees to work in their established US operations or to open a new branch in the country.

 There are two categories of the L1 visa:

 - L-1A: This covers managers and executives and to qualify you must show that you supervise employees in a department or major business function.
 If you are an executive you must demonstrate you make decisions on a large scale without significant input from superiors.

 - L-1B: This covers employees who are indispensable to the company due to their specialist knowledge.
 This knowledge must be shown to be vital to the function of the company’s products or systems.